NathanGrenier/SOEN-357-Mini/_posts/2025-02-20-design-process.md

 Notably, the final prototype includes:
 - **Health Metrics Monitoring:** A dedicated module that continuously tracks and displays vital health metrics, giving users clear insights into their progress over time.
-- **Splash Screen:** A welcoming splash screen that establishes the app’s calm and accessible visual language, setting the tone from the first interaction.
+- **Splash Screen:** A welcoming splash screen that establishes the app's calm and accessible visual language, setting the tone from the first interaction.
 - **Interactive Health Metric Visualization:** Dynamic, engaging visualizations that allow users to interact with and interpret their health data easily.

 The following sections showcase the screens that make up the final prototype.